AntoineHeurtel/FDGBM/README.md

 - -fa : to export sequence in a fasta file
 - -n : the n first gene (n is optional, by default, with -o, is all genes).
 If n is < 0 (like `-n -20`), the genes will random draw.
 - -b : to parse a xml file from a tblastn.
-- -o : to export results of blast
+- -o : to export results of blast in a tabular file

 If you want to export a xml blast result you can apply a filter to exporting data.
 The filter can take arguments like :
-- -id : to define a percent of identity
+- -id : to define a percent filter of identity
 - -n : to define a number of gene to exporting

 ## Other option available with any command

 - -l file : to load existing data, their data would be created by FDGBM with -o option.
 - -v : to active verbose mode (= info level)
+- -f : to force the overwrite